-- 9.1.1 Policy statements relating to the management of financial (including credit, liquidity, currency and market) risks can be found in sections 7 (Reference Portfolio), 9 (Proxies), and 10 (Investment Constraints) of the Investment Risk Allocation Policy, sections 6 (Portfolio Completion), 7 (Internal Investment Mandates), 8 (Product Approval) and 9 (Counterparty, Portfolio Completion Agent and Non-Master Custodian Selection and Exposure Management) of the Portfolio Completion and Internally Managed Securities Policy and sections 4 (Scope) and 6 (Use of Derivatives) of the Derivatives Policy. - 9.1.2 Policy statements relating to the management of operational risks can be found in section 10 (Direct Transaction Management) of the Portfolio Completion and Internally Managed Securities Policy, sections 6 (Risk Appetite Statement) and 7 (Risk Management Framework) of the Risk Management Policy and sections 9 (New Investment Implementation) and 11 (Monitoring) of the Externally Managed Investments Policy.
+- 9.1.1 Policy statements relating to the management of financial (including credit, liquidity, currency and market) risks can be found in sections 7 (Reference Portfolio), 9 (Proxies), and 10 (Investment Constraints) of the Investment Risk Allocation Policy, sections 6 (Portfolio Completion), 7 (Internal Investment Mandates), 8 (Product Approval) and 9 (Counterparty, Portfolio Completion Agent and Non-Master Custodian Selection and Exposure Management) of the Portfolio Completion and Internally Managed Securities Policy and sections 4 (Scope) and 6 (Use of Derivatives) of the Derivatives Policy. - 9.1.2 Policy statements relating to the management of operational risks can be found in section 10 (Direct Transaction Management) of the Portfolio Completion and Internally Managed Securities Policy, and section 3 (of the Risk Management Policy. and sections 3.3.2 (New Investment Implementation) and 3.3.3 (Monitoring) of the Direct and Externally Managed Investments Policy.

-- 9.2.1 Standards relating to the management of financial (including credit, liquidity, currency and market) risks can be found in Schedules 3 (Reference Portfolio), 6A (Proxy System), and 7 (Constraints) of the Investment Risk Allocation Policy and Schedules 2 (Portfolio Completion frameworks), 5A (Approved Products), 6 (Counterparty Selection and Exposure Management) of the Portfolio Completion and Internally Managed Securities Policy and Schedule 4 and 4A (Standards and framework for managing derivative investment and Non-investment Risk) of the Derivatives Policy. - 9.2.2 Standards relating to the management of operational risks can be found in Schedule 7 (Authorised Dealers and Dealing Controls) of the Portfolio Completion and Internally Managed Securities Policy, the schedules of the Risk Management Policy and Schedules 3 (Conviction and Monitoring Framework) and 5 (New Investment Implementation Framework) of the Externally Managed Investments Policy.
+- 9.2.1 Standards relating to the management of financial (including credit, liquidity, currency and market) risks can be found in Schedules 3 (Reference Portfolio), 6A (Proxy System), and 7 (Constraints) of the Investment Risk Allocation Policy and Schedules 2 (Portfolio Completion Frameworks), 5A (Approved Products), 6 (Counterparty Selection and Exposure Management and Minimum Requirements for PCAs and Non-Master Custodians) of the Portfolio Completion and Internally Managed Securities Policy and Schedule 4 and 4A (Standards and framework for managing derivative investment and Non-investment Risk) of the Derivatives Policy. - 9.2.2 Standards relating to the management of operational risks can be found in Schedule 7 (Authorised Dealers and Dealing Controls) of the Portfolio Completion and Internally Managed Securities Policy, and the schedules of the Risk Management Policy and the Direct & Externally Managed Investment Policy Procedures as referenced in sections 3.3.2, 3.3.3 and 3.3.4 of the Direct & Externally Managed Investment Policy.